michaelrizvi/wfa2tf/README.md

 ### Dependencies

 This project uses Python 3.8.
-To install Python 3.8 follow the instructions below *For Mac: Type `brew install python@3.8` into your terminal
+You can find a installer for Python 3.8 [here](https://www.python.org/downloads/release/python-380/).
+For Mac you can also type `brew install python@3.8` into your terminal

 ### Installing
 It is recommended to run this code in a virtual environment.
 I used `venv` for this project.